files-community/Website/src/routes/docs/configuring/git-integration/+page.md

 - Enter the name of the new branch, select the base of the new branch and choose whether you want to switch to the new branch after creation.
 - Click the "Create" button.

+## Managing changes with a remote repository

+Files allow changes to be pulled, pushed and synced with a remote repository.

-## How to pull changes from a remote repository
+### Pulling changes from a remote repository

 To pull changes from a remote repository, follow these steps: